Experimental Study on Performance of Reinforced Concrete (RC) Beams with Varied Proportions of Fly Ash

 Effect of Relative Stiffness of Beam and Column on the Shear Lag Phenomenon in Tubular Buildings

-Utilizing waste materials possessing pozzolanic properties in concrete production has become a global trend.
+The application of materials exhibiting pozzolanic properties in concrete has become the need of the hour.
 Evaluating the pozzolanic activity of materials that replace cement is gaining significance due to the growing demand for environmentally sustainable cement products.
-Incorporating Bamboo Leaf Ash(BLA) as supplementary cementitious material(SCM) in concrete aligns with the principles of sustainable construction by reducing waste, utilizing renewable resources, and potentially lowering carbon emissions associated with traditional cement production.
-In this research work, BLA is used as partial replacement for ordinary Portland cement(OPC) in ranges of 10%, 20%, 30%.
-Fresh and hardened properties of concrete were investigated.
-Experimental results showed that, Concrete mix with BLA gives satisfactory cube compressive strength upto the replacement level of 20% with OPC as binder.
+Incorporating bamboo leaf ash (BLA) as supplementary cementitious material (SCM) in concrete aligns with the principles of sustainable construction by reducing waste, utilizing renewable resources, and potentially lowering carbon emissions associated with traditional cement production.
+In this study, BLA is used as a partial replacement for ordinary Portland cement (OPC) in ranges of 10%, 20%, and 30%.
+Experimental results on hardened properties showed that concrete mixed with BLA gives satisfactory cube compressive strength up to the replacement level of 20% with OPC as a binder.
 Beyond 20% replacement, cube compressive strength falls below the characteristic strength of concrete.

 An innovative deep learning-based method is introduced for detecting fine cracks in high-resolution images of concrete dam surfaces, addressing the urgent need for efficient and accurate maintenance of these vital infrastructures.
 Traditional manual inspection methods often fail to detect subtle cracks, leading to potential safety hazards and costly repairs.
 By leveraging advanced deep learning techniques, this study develops a model that automates the detection process, improving both precision and efficiency.
-High-resolution images are collected and meticulously annotated to create a robust dataset, which is then used to train a deep learning model tailored for crack identification.
+High-resolution images are collected and meticulously annotated to create a comprehensive dataset, which is then used to train a deep learning model designed for crack identification.
 The model's performance is evaluated against a separate test dataset, demonstrating significant improvements in detection accuracy.
 This automated approach not only facilitates timely interventions but also contributes to enhanced monitoring strategies, ultimately ensuring the structural integrity and safety of concrete dams in the long term.